bmc0/dsp/README.md

 		outputs which are not delayed.
 Enables sharper localization of such sounds while still allowing delay/decorrelation to be applied to ambient components.
 The default is `false`.
+	* `rear_event_mask=factor`
+		Sensitivity to rear-encoded sound events.
+If set to zero, sensitivity is the same for all directions.
+If set to a high value (e.g. 5), most rear events will be ignored.
+The default values are 1 for `matrix4` and 0.3 for `matrix4_mb`.
 	* `surround_delay=delay[s|m|S]`
 		Surround output delay.
 Generally, this should be set so that the surrounds are delayed 10-25 milliseconds relative to the fronts